archielee/png_converter/README.md

 Converts images stored in a binary file format into PNG images using OpenCV 3

+THIS VERSION MAY BE UNSTABLE.
+A STABLE, SLOWER VERSION EXISTS ON THE VERSION_1 BRANCH

 Requires:
 - Linux (tested on Ubuntu 16.04)
 - OpenCV 3